 This means that Student Respiratory Therapists (SRTs) are permitted to perform controlled acts authorized to Respiratory Therapists - provided they do so while functioning as a student under the supervision or direction of a CRTO Member.
 The supervision or direction by a Member may be direct or indirect.
-For more information, please see the CRTO Supervision Policy and the CRTO Registration and Use of Title PPG.
+For more information, please see the CRTO Supervision Policy and the CRTO Registration of Use of Title PPG.

 An SRT is going to intubate for the first time under the direct supervision of an RRT.
 The SRT is legislatively authorized to intubate (via the exception in the RHPA), and does not require delegation for this activity or any other controlled act authorized to RTs.
 However, the SRT needs education from the RRT in order to perform the task safely and competently.
 Both the SRT and RRT are accountable for their individual actions in this scenario.
+Documentation needs to reflect that the SRT was directly supervised and the supervising RRT must co-sign.
 For more information, please see the section on Shared Accountability when Educating at the end of this PPG.